 Those of us with long memories will recall the previous encounters between these two sides.
-Spurs and Red Star Belgrade have been drawn together just once – in the 1972/73 UEFA Cup – and over two legs, we came through with an aggregate 2-1 win.
+Spurs and Red Star Belgrade have been drawn together just once – in the 1972/73 UEFA Cup.
+Over two legs, we came through with an aggregate 2-1 win.

-In the first game at White Hart Lane, goals from Martin Chivers and Alan Gilzean gave us a decent 2-0 advantage and, as holders of the competition, we progressed despite losing the return by a single goal in Belgrade.
+In the first game at White Hart Lane, goals from Martin Chivers and Alan Gilzean gave us a decent 2-0 advantage.
+As holders of the competition, we progressed despite losing the return by a single goal in Belgrade.

 There may well be value in the draw or even an away win and who could genuinely be surprised if either scenario developed?
 For now, we’ll just finish talking about the possible result and consider these side bets.
 Sonny should have started against Watford and will surely make the starting XI on Tuesday.
 He has a good record in Europe and we’re happy to take the 4/1 on offer for the first goal.

 Both Teams to Score looks to be a ‘given’ and at 19/20, we think there’s some good value in that price.
-The 7/10 on Under 3.5 Goals isn’t that exciting so feel free to disagree but we’re expecting a 2-1 scoreline on the night.
+The 7/10 on Under 3.5 Goals isn’t that exciting so feel free to disagree.
+However, we’re expecting a 2-1 scoreline on the night.
 The only problem is we’ve no idea which way it will go.

 - Son Heung-Min to score the first goal at 4/1 with BetFred